AVDambeck/yabec/books/rulebook/phases/3-conflict.md

 ## Inititative
 The Dungeon Master can employ either of these two methods for initiative.
 ### Dramatic
-Each round, each combatant can take one *action*.
-Then they must wait for the next round to act again.
+Each *round*, each combatant can take one *action*.
+Then they must wait for the next *round* to *act* again.

 Players can go in any order they choose.
-After each player's action, an enemy take an action.
+After each player's *action*, an enemy take an *action*.
 However, if the player is *bad*, the enemy will go before the player instead.
 ### Ranked
-at the start of *conflict*, each player rolls a d10 and adds their *dexterity* score. this is their *count*. *Ordinary* monsters have *count* 13. *Powerful* monsters have *count* 18.
+At the start of *conflict*, each player rolls a d10 and adds their *dexterity* score.
+This is their *count*. *Ordinary* monsters have *count* 13. *Powerful* monsters have *count* 21.

 At the start of each *round*, the creature with the highest *count* takes one *action*. then proceed in decending order.

 Ties between the players can be resolved in either order they please. players win ties against monsters, unless they are *bad*.

-## bad
-*bad* is a generalized status conditions.

-*attacks* and *stealth* against *bad* targets always succeed.

-*bad* creatures can:
-- hear.
-- speak.
-- *Save*.
-- Desperate actions allowed by *badness*.
-For example, move randomly in the dark, or move inches while bound.

-*Bad* cretures can not:
-- Move.
-- *Attack*.
-- Cast spells.
-- Use magic items.
-- Use class skills.

-Depending on the exact condition, *Bad* creatures might be able to take some limited action.
-For example, a blind creature may beable to move randomly, or a bound character might work to break out of their restraints.

 ## Actions
 ### Attack